tytydraco/yessleep/out/I_Work_at_a_24Hour_Pet_ER_and_We_Had_a_Patient_That_Wasnt_an_Animal_Pt_2.md

 “Not anymore.”

-A sharp, blistering pain tore through my calf.
-I sucked in a breath, my leg seizing, nerves screaming as if a white-hot blade had been pressed into my skin.
+A sharp, blistering pain grabbed my calf.
+I sucked in a breath, my leg shivering, nerves screaming as if a white-hot blade had been pressed into my skin.

 I yelped.